The Feast of the Holy Innocents, Martyrs ~ Tuesday, December 28, 2021

 May we BE the dawning of your light, your love and your justice in our land.

-We need Your Light and Your Love now more than ever.
+Lord Jesus, come!
+We need Your Lightand Your Love now more than ever.

-And earthy religions celebrate the Winter Solstice, the beginning of the ascendancy of the sun in the northern hemisphere on Monday, December 21 at 5:02 am.
-It happened before most of us put our toes on the floor this morning at 5:02am for most of my readers.
+And earthy religions celebrate the Winter Solstice, the beginning of the ascendancy of the sun in the northern hemisphere on Tuesday, December 22 at 10:59 am.

 (Christianity subsumed pagan celebrations into its own.
 Christmas trees came to us from Germanic pagan customs.
 And actually, it’s because of the winter solstice that we celebrate the birth of Christ on December 25th at the time of the solstice.
 Remember St. John the Baptist saying, ” I must decrease; he must increase?”
 Thus, our Christmas celebration comes when the sun is on the ascendancy again, and we shared it with our ~ um ~ pagan sisters and brothers who celebrated it long before we did!)